 Errors and Omissions Liability Insurance

 The Errors and Omissions insurance defends and pays valid claims alleging negligent acts, errors or omissions in the provision of, or failure to provide, professional services involving or related to 1031 exchange transactions.
-The policy is issued by underwriters at Lloyd’s of London.

 Maintenance of Escrow Accounts